Creating your CommonApp account

-Common App Fee Waiver – Nothing is this world is free.
+Common App Fee Waiver – Nothing in this world is free.
 Likewise, applying via Common App costs money as well.
 However, if you think that you face sufficient financial difficulties such that you might be unable to afford the application fees, then you can apply for the fee waiver.
 Your counsellor will be contacted to provide evidence of financial difficulties so don’t try to cheat.

-This is a relatively straightforward section, where you are required to fill in information about your family background.
+This is also a relatively straightforward section, where you are required to fill in information about your family background.
 It is divided into 4 subsections: Household, Parent 1, Parent 2, and Sibling.
 You will need their basic information such as name, age, occupation, country of birth, education level etc.

 Current or Most Recent School: Unless you’re studying at a school in the USA or US Territories, your school might not be listed here.
 Search for your school’s name and if it does not appear, select “I don’t see my high school on this list”.
 Likewise, if you are homeschooled, select the “I am/was homeschooled” option.
-If you’re studying in an American-styled school, you should have a designated school counsellor.
-Otherwise, this can be any teacher or academic staff member who has good knowledge and understanding of the non-academic aspects of you.
-Therefore, it is entirely up to you whether you want a teacher from your secondary school or one from your pre-U school to be your counsellor.
-Common App references are significantly different from what usual Malaysian references would be, so be sure that your counsellor knows about the writing style.

 College & Universities: If you have completed a university level course, be it online or through a physical college, fill up this subsection.
 For the occasional Singaporeans who might be reading this, declare your H3 Subjects here.
 Likewise, if you have completed an actual uni/college level course, declare here.
 Please keep in mind that your Pre-University education (A-level, IBDP, STPM, Matrikulasi, AP) does not count here.

-Grades: There are 4 options under the class rank reporting, mainly
+There are 4 options under the class rank reporting, mainly

 1) Exact: For instance, 53 out of 187 (187 will be filled in under “class size”)